jabbermarky/jabbermarky.github.io/_pages/why-hire.md

 ## I build needs-based teams.
 I build virtual teams based on what is needed by the client.
 Rather than trying to make every product use the same team, I build the team based on the needs of the client.

-## I have broad experience.

-I have been producing commercial-grade software products for 30 years.
-In those years, I have learned what it takes to ship a new product.
-I've produced software for:

-* helicopter auto-pilots
-* medical devices
-* personal computer motherboards (BIOS)
-* mobile devices (custom, PalmOS, Windows Mobile, Symbian, IOS)
-* Windows desktops
-* internet browsers
-* linux servers